Mobile ad revenue lifts Facebook past Wall Street targets

 | SAN FRANCISCO

-SAN FRANCISCO Facebook Inc's (FB.O) fourth-quarter revenue jumped 63 percent, beating Wall Street targets, as the Internet company's mobile ad sales continued to accelerate.
+SAN FRANCISCO Facebook Inc delivered its strongest revenue growth in two years, beating Wall Street targets as the Internet company's mobile ad sales continued to accelerate.

 Facebook said it now has 1.23 billion monthly users, with 945 million accessing the service on a smartphone or tablet.